symphonycms2-extensions/CDI/README.markdown

 ## Roadmap

+* Small UI bug fixes (see TODO notations in project files)

+* Implement a rolling file appending strategy to prevent the aggregated SQL files from becoming to large

 * Add support for DATA changes from the backend

-* Implement a rolling file appending strategy to prevent the aggregated SQL files from becoming to large

 * Add support for DATA changes from the front-end